laxdronum/QMX-Plus-Battery-and-Audio-Board/README.md

-# QMX+ Battery & Audio Board
+# QMX+ Battery & Audio Board/Shield

-This project is a custom battery and audio module designed for the QRP-Labs QMX+ transceiver.
+This project is a custom battery and audio board designed for the QRP-Labs QMX+ transceiver.
 The module is designed to be directly mounted on the mainboard of the QMX+.

 ## Features
 - Integrated battery power supply